 Uart © 2018

-But nothing symbolises the Bay Area quite like the iconic Golden Gate bridge.
-The Bridge’s strong art deco styling, illuminated by its bright International Orange paint, epitomises the city itself.
+Eclectic architecture of San Francisco can be see as a piece of art itself.
+When you contrast the hippy chic Haight-Ashbury – the home of the revolutionary summer of love in ’67 – and the effervescent Mission District, you’ll see that San Francisco is a melting pot of eclectic cultural vibes.
+The Golden Gate Bridge cannot be omitted either.
+Its strong art deco styling, illuminated by its bright International Orange paint, epitomises the city itself.
 As well as the sight of the Bridge, the panoramic views from crossing it are also spectacular: the structure of splendour paradoxically overlooking the construction of incarceration, Alcatraz Island.
 San Francisco is full of fantastic inconsistencies.